hackoregon/data-science-pet-containers/README.md

             service to the value of `POSTGRES_PASSWORD`.
         -   `DB_USERS_TO_CREATE`: When the `postgis` service first comes up, the users in this list are created in the database.
-If you’re working on the 2018 Hack Oregon projects, there’s no reason to change this.
+If you're working on the 2018 Hack Oregon projects, there's no reason to change this.

-Here’s `sample.env`:
+Here's `sample.env`:

     # postgis container
     HOST_POSTGRES_PORT=5439